lecode-official/mvvm-framework/Documentation/QuickStart.md

 }
 ```

-In order to be able to get the `applicationService` injected, it must be bound to the [Ninject](https://github.com/ninject/Ninject) kernel, so head over to the `App.xaml.cs`
+In order to be able to get the `ApplicationService` injected, it must be bound to the [Ninject](https://github.com/ninject/Ninject) kernel, so head over to the `App.xaml.cs`
 and add the following line to the `OnStartedAsync` method:

 ```csharp